 Do you suffer from fatigue and/or feelings of overwhelm?

-Your adrenal glands produce hormones to help us cope with stressful situations, however if we are under long-term chronic stress our adrenal glands may start to become “fatigued”.
-Adrenal fatigue is now thought to be an incorrect term, as your adrenal glands can still generally respond to stress, however they tend not to be able to maintain high function for as long.
+Your adrenal glands produce hormones to help you cope with stressful situations, however, if you are under long-term chronic stress your adrenal glands may start to become “fatigued”.
+Adrenal fatigue is now thought to be an incorrect term, as your adrenal glands can still generally respond to stress, however, they tend not to be able to maintain high function for as long.
 This can mean that you can still function through a busy, stressful day but then literally crash when you get home from work.
 Keep this up and you may find that your immune system drops out and you start to get sick all the time.
-This can keep you bedridden, however you may find that no matter how much sleep you get, you are still fatigued.
+This can keep you bedridden, however, you may find that no matter how much sleep you get, you are still fatigued.

-A deeper level of support is needed to rekindle your energy and also to ensure that you don’t have any additional conditions such as chronic viral infections, anaemias, thyroid issues or the like.
+A deeper level of support is needed to rekindle your energy and also to ensure that you don’t have any additional conditions such as chronic viral infections, anaemias, thyroid issues and the like.